 Up in pairs, each person read their poem.
 Judges voted on who was best of 2.
 (Judges can be a mix of teachers and students, only students, or only teachers.
 Make sure you have an odd number of judges so majority rules.)
 The winners advance.

 Each Freshman class all day donated some class time to the slam.
 When time was up, all participants and audience returned to their current class.
-All slam participants received a piece of candy for participating, as well as a ribbon that said Honorable Mention.
+All slam participants received a ribbon that said Honorable Mention.
 In addition, three ribbons were awarded that said First, Second, and Third Place Winner.

 That afternoon after school, with a quick cut and paste, Mr. Donn made booklets that included all poems performed in the First Annual Poetry Slam 2003.
 Each poem was individually marked Honorable Mention except for the three top winners who received First, Second or Third Place.
 Poems were arranged in no particular order; there was no table of contents - the booklet was simply created, and great appreciated.
 A copy of this booklet was given to each participant on the following day.
 As well, all participants were verbally honored as a group in each class all day long.

 Try a Poetry Slam at your school: It's great fun.
-A slam can act as the concluding activity to a unit on poetry, or it can be run prior to the study of a particular poet, such as Langston Hughes/Harlem Renaissance.
+There are many uses for a poetry slam.
+For example, a slam can act as the concluding activity to a unit on poetry, or it can be run prior to the study of a particular poet, such as Langston Hughes/Harlem Renaissance.
 Once students try to write their own poem for competition, they have more respect for the published poetry of others.
 It's helpful to preface a slam with a teacher demonstration.
 A demonstration will set the stage and the mood, and will increase student interest and participation.